Cities & Palaces of Andalucia

 Delve into the culture and engaging history of southern Spain with this comprehensive Andalucían holiday, and visit its most beloved cities and palaces.

 You begin your Andalucían adventure on a flight to Malaga.
 From here, transfer to your hotel in nearby Ronda.
-This striking city is an iconic sight thanks to its enormous bridges, which span a 390 feet deep river chasm.
-The morning of Day 2 is at leisure to explore before you travel to Seville by coach.
+This striking city is an iconic sight thanks to its enormous bridges, which span a 390-feet deep river chasm.
+The morning of Day 2 is at leisure to explore.
+You may want to see the Puente Nuevo or the new bridge that offers an unforgettable view of the El Tajo gorge.
+There are many other magnificent palaces and gardens for you to discover.

-Alternatively, those feeling more energetic can climb the incredible Giralda for amazing views over the buildings below.
-Seville really does have a history to be proud of, it's fabled that it was founded 3000 years ago by the Greek god Hercules.
-Though with roots more firmly in the more 'recent' past with Roman ruins and plenty of Moorish influence.
-Whichever part of Seville you choose to enjoy there certainly is no shortage of sights and flavour to taste throughout your time here, as one of Spain's most popular cities.
+If you are feeling energetic, perhaps climb the incredible Giralda for amazing views of the buildings below.
+Seville really does have a history to be proud of; it's fabled that it was founded 3,000 years ago by the Greek God Hercules.
+It also boasts impressive Roman ruins and plenty of Moorish influences.

 Today is at leisure to explore.
-Granada itself is a charming city, with a stunning cathedral and spell-binding Moorish Quarter, known as the Albaycín.
-The Albaycín's white-washed buildings and curving, labyrinthine streets are a delight to wander through and lend an old-world style to Granada and its fascinating streets.
+Granada itself is a charming city at the foot of the Sierra Nevada mountains, with a stunning cathedral and spell-binding Moorish Quarter, known as the Albaycín.
+The Albaycín's white-washed buildings and curving, labyrinthine streets are a delight to wander through and lend an old-world style Ronda to the city.
+Granada's past as a Moorish capital means Moroccan foodstuffs find their way onto menus across the region.
+Granada's famous Sacramonte district is a superb place to grab a bite.
+This region is known for its hillside caves many of which have been turned into homes, or cafés.

-Today, pay a visit to the stunning Alhambra palace.
-Boasting UNESCO World Heritage status, the Alhambra was once described by Moorish poets as 'a pearl set in emeralds', referencing its whitewashed walls, set amidst dense green Andalucían forest.
-While here you see the beautiful Generalife Gardens, begun in 1931 and finished in 1951 by Francisco Prieto Moreno.
-The garden's walkways are tiled in the typical Granadian style with pebble mosaics.
-The garden features pools framed by flowerbeds, fountains, colonnades and pavilions.
+Today, visit the stunning Alhambra Palace.
+Boasting UNESCO World Heritage status, the Alhambra was once described by Moorish poets as 'a pearl set in emeralds', referencing its whitewashed walls set amidst dense green Andalucían forest.

 Today you bid a fond farewell to Spain.
 You transfer to Malaga Airport, to take your scheduled return flight back to the UK, where your holiday concludes